janwilmans/guidelines/beginners_guide_to_cpp.md

 So in `main` returns a value `int` which is an integer (a signed numeric value) as the result of the program.
 On many OS's like windows, MacOS and Linux, there is a convention that the program returns zero if everything went OK and some error-code if the program failed is some way.

-If click on the [compiler explorer](https://compiler-explorer.com/z/5vYhnKh6h) link you will see first two lines, the output of building the program:
+If you click on the [compiler explorer](https://compiler-explorer.com/z/5vYhnKh6h) link you will see first two lines, the output of building the program:

 ```
 ASM generation compiler returned: 0